daniellkennett/WallstreetbetsAnalysis/README.md

 # Data set

 The data set I worked is a combination of Reddit's API (PRAW) and data by Raphael Fontes.
-PRAW is limited to the last 1000 posts, so I had to rely on individuals who collect the data. https://www.kaggle.com/unanimad/reddit-rwallstreetbets
+PRAW is limited to the last 1000 posts, so I had to rely on individuals who collect the data. ** WARNING ** The dataset was very messy and requirs a lot of cleanup before it was usable. https://www.kaggle.com/unanimad/reddit-rwallstreetbets